-The Guidance Services Department offers services that help students meet their personal and academic needs.
-Counseling services are available on the Enterprise Campus and the Aviation Campus at Ozark from 7:30 a.m. until 4:00 p.m., Monday-Thursday, and 8:00 a.m. until 2:00 p.m. on Friday.
+The Guidance Services Department offers services that help students meet their academic needs.
+Counseling services are available on the Enterprise Campus and the Aviation Campus at Ozark from 7:30 a.m. until 4:00 p.m., Mondays-Thursdays, and 8:00 a.m. until 2:00 p.m. on Fridays.
 Evening counseling hours are available on Mondays and Tuesdays on the Enterprise Campus at the Counseling Center (LW102), telephone (334) 347-2623, ext.
-2295.
-Guidance services are available at the Fort Rucker Site, Building 4502, 9:30-2:15 Mondays through Thursdays, telephone (334) 598-3438.
+2272/2325.
 Students may make individual appointments with a counselor.
 Evening counseling hours are available.

-Each semester the EOCC Guidance Services Department makes available a student information form available to students.
+Each semester the EOCC Guidance Services Department provides student information forms to students.
 The form is a blueprint for the best selection of classes that have previously transferred to selected colleges and is updated on an ongoing basis.
 Students are responsible for checking with their senior college about the transfer of credits.